nitad54448/win10-installer-yappari-v5-2023/README.md

 In the /data folder you will find some datafiles, experimental or simulated with other impedance programs.

-  - _sim.txt is a three columns separated by tabs with 200 frequencies and "0", this file can be used if you want to simulate impedance spectrum of a model.
   - _test_data.txt : is a three columns datafile, separated by Tabs with a simulated circuit R(RQ)(RQ)
   - dev3221_imps_0_sample_0000 is a measurement of a sample (including more than 20 datasets) as obtained with a MFLI/MFIA from Zurich Instruments; separator for this file is ';'
   - mod_dev3221_imps_0_sample_0000 is a Zview txt file, as obtained with MFLI instrument (one dataset)